dickson1115/plane_builder_app/README.md

 https://user-images.githubusercontent.com/68040017/226839491-2c73aa6b-f2b9-4666-a10c-c3b5835583c8.mp4

 # Starting the Plane Builder Application
-Download the application and unzip the file \
+Download the application and unzip the folder \
-Install the dependencies in terimal
+Install the dependencies in using the terimal
 ```
 npm install
 ```